 Zanetti’s was an unassuming, total and technical expertise.
 His application as a full-back or defensive midfielder was sublimely simple.
 With purposeful longevity and breathtaking consistency, he made the ordinary beautiful and laced it with moments of sheer brilliance.

-The numbers are impressive, too; five Scudetti, four Coppa Italia, four Italian Super Cups, a Champions League, a UEFA Cup and a FIFA World Club Cup winner’s medal.
-Nineteen years – 15 as captain – and a record 858 appearances for Inter, and another record 143 caps for Argentina.
+The numbers are impressive: five Scudetti, four Coppa Italia, four Italian Super Cups, a Champions League, a UEFA Cup and a Club World Cup winner’s medal; nineteen years – 15 as captain – and a record 858 appearances for Inter, and 143 caps for Argentina.
 The humble attitude of a bonafide gentleman consistently shrouded those numbers and moments of brilliance with a blanket of modesty.

 When Argentina and England collided at the 1998 World Cup, the occasion provided a fitting example of Zanetti’s marriage of glorious application and modest simplicity.
 As something of a developing theme, Zanetti’s admirable virtue, and the contrasting subsequent actions of Michael Owen, David Beckham and Diego Simeone transpired to gloss over a personal moment of brilliance.

-Having finally hung up his boots on 18 May 2014, Zanetti was fittingly appointed as Inter’s Vice-President.
-While it remains to be seen if his current role will bring equal happiness, his selfless work ethic and professionalism can be counted upon.
+Having finally hung up his boots in May 2014, Zanetti was fittingly appointed as Inter’s vice-president.
+While it remains to be seen if his role will bring equal happiness, his selfless work ethic and professionalism can be counted upon.

 Naturally, such an unassuming disposition hails from humble beginnings.
 The aptly named Dock Sud area of Buenos Aires exists as a polar opposite to romantically lavish images of Argentina’s capital.
 It’s where the working-class Zanetti family called home, and it hosts little in the way of expansive boulevards or quaint European-style cafes.